Vladimir Tsyganko: Clashes with the unionists

-Tsyganko, who was counted among the representatives of the Russian minority, affiliated with the left-wing "Peasants' Faction", which stood in opposition to the "Moldavian Bloc" of Romanian nationalists.
-Constantin Stere, who helped with organizing the latter group after returning from his Romanian exile, viewed Tsyganko as a leading obstacle in reconciling the agrarian and nationalist agendas: "As for the Moldavian peasants, those whom I found united as a bloc under Țiganco, those who had seized the great estates with a revolution, they displayed strong feelings of fear and suspicion.
+Tsyganko, who was counted among the representatives of the Russian minority, remained with the left-wing Peasants' Faction, which stood in opposition to the Moldavian Bloc of Romanian nationalists.
+Constantin Stere, who helped with organizing the latter group after returning from his Romanian exile, was proposing a platform of both unionism and land reform.
+Alistar reports that Tsyganko had not opposed this compromise, telling his Faction colleagues that they should "each vote as you please."
+This in turn empowered Romanian peasant deputies such as Nicolae Mămăligă to openly support unification with Romania.
+Stere himself still viewed Tsyganko as a leading obstacle in reconciling the agrarian and nationalist agendas: "As for the Moldavian peasants, those whom I found united as a bloc under Țiganco, those who had seized the great estates with a revolution, they displayed strong feelings of fear and suspicion.
 They cast their leery sights across the Prut [into Romania], which they believed was a feudal country, where peasants had no rights, not even voting rights, and no land of their own".

 During the debates on land reform, Tsyganko suggested postponing the discussion until a new government, "representative of the people's will", would be approved by a Moldavian Constituent Assembly.
 Presumably, he feared that pressure from the Romanian troops would affect the extent of the reform.
 Nevertheless, he became the first chairman of Sfatul's Agrarian Commission, and in parallel presided upon the Peasants' Soviet.
 According to Giurgea, during his tenure at the Commission, he "always sided with the Russians, blatantly so."
 Despite being involved in left-wing politics, Tsyganko would gradually develop a working relationship with A. N. Krupensky, the Polono-Bessarabian landowner and ex-Marshal of Nobility, and Alexandr K. Schmidt, who stood for the conservative side of anti-Romanian agitation; between 1918 and 1920 the three men issued calls for the end of Romanian occupation, and began popularizing their cause in Europe.